-If the nature of your internship includes the need for internet usage, you will be provided access to a computer with net facilities.
-For everyone else, Wi-Fi codes can be purchased at a small cost.
+If the nature of your internship includes the need for internet usage, please bring your own laptop.
+Wi-Fi access for internship purposes will be provided free of charge.
+For everyone else, Wi-Fi codes can be purchased at a cost of approximately USD 1 per day.
 While this service is generally reliable, the connection may be intermittent from time to time.

 You can purchase a local SIM card that is 3G enabled, allowing you to keep in touch with family and friends back home.
 The card costs USD 1.00 and international calls are 25c per minute.